Identity Guard Review 2023: Privacy Protection That Doesn’t Sell Your Data

 It also helps remove your information from data brokers like BeenVerified by sending an opt-out request and updating you on the status.
 That way, you can reduce the amount of information about yourself online and hopefully avoid becoming a victim of identity theft.

 In addition to monitoring your personal information, Identity Guard provides you with remediation tools in case your identity is compromised.
 Identity theft insurance and lost-wallet services help ease the stress of having to replace everything.
-We did find it odd that there was no mention of identity recovery services anywhere, however.
-Our research appears to show that Identity Guard will pay for a lawyer and other identity remediation fees, but there doesn’t seem to be any real assistance provided with recovering from identity fraud.
+We did find it odd that there was no mention of identity recovery assistance anywhere, however.
+Our research appears to show that Identity Guard will pay for a lawyer and other identity remediation fees, but there doesn’t seem to be any remediation assistance available.
+This means if your identity is stolen, they'll provide you with the funds to rectify it, but you're mostly on your own.

-Otherwise, the portal is clean and easy to navigate, services seem to be easy to use, and all information is available for you to review.
+Otherwise, the portal is clean and easy to navigate, the services are easy to use, and all information is available for you to review.
 The monitoring services within the portal are organized by section.

 The only real caveat is the price.
 If you want identity and credit monitoring for you and your family, the monthly plan can quickly become steep.
 But we will admit that just the basic identity monitoring plan is one of the least expensive we’ve seen, especially for an individual plan.
 If you need bare-bones coverage, this is probably your best bet.